BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >Alternative facts are evidently in vogue when politics (due to its alignment with science) appears to be without alternatives. -- {% cite bogner:2021 %}

 Bogner correclty points out that scientific knowledge can be dangerous for politics because it dismantles or defuses the discourse.
-It is also attractive if one wants to surrender responsibility because in science it is far easier to agree on statements because it follows a strict true-false-distinction.
+It is also attractive if one wants to surrender responsibility because in science it is far easier to agree on statements since it follows a strict true-false distinction.
 In this sense, science is authoritarian.

 Take a simple example such as health.